kolegm/search-geonames/README.md

 const LONGITUDE = '30.523';
 const LANGUAGE = 'en';

-// you can use Google options to manage result format var options = {
+// you can use Geonames options to manage result format var options = {
   language: LANGUAGE
 };